 Today, the most commonly known and used wearable technology are Smart Watches.
 Many tech companies have their own version, but the most popular by far is the Apple Watch.
 Other companies that have their own version of a Smart Watch include Samsung, Garmin, Polar and Fitbit.

 This includes things like rings, necklaces, earrings, bracelets, etc. and are most commonly used as sensors that sync and communicate with a smartphone app to send health information.

 Smart clothing has been developed collaboratively by the fashion industry, tech engineers and medical professionals for decades.
 Today the most common type of Smart Clothing uses special fabrics infused with technology that can track, record and communicate your biometric data.

 Over the years, many companies have tried to launch their own version of Smart Glasses.
 The first company to release this product was Google in 2014 and it did not do well.
 This specific type of wearable technology has had a low success rate over the years and is still being developed by companies like Facebook, Google, Samsung and more.

 2. How does Wearable Technology work?

 Wearable technology is powered by microprocessors and sensors that receive, analyze, record and communicate data through contact with the body.
-The large majority of wearable technology that exists today serves one of two purposes for its users – to record and track health information or for entertainment/communication.
+The large majority of wearable technology that exists today serves one of two purposes for its users – to record and track health information (even biometrics) or for entertainment/communication.